-Capital market instruments are securities that exist in order to help a company or government entity raise money for long-term goals.
+Capital market instruments are securities that exist to help a company or government entity raise money for long-term goals.

 The capital market deals with long-term securities, whereas the money market deals with short-term investments.

 The term “capital market instruments” refers to the physical securities, such as stocks and bonds, that you trade.

 The capital market is vital to economic growth for three key reasons.

 It enables the transfer of funds from entities with a surplus to those in need of capital, promotes investments and savings, and facilitates overall balanced economic growth.

 Primary And Secondary Capital Markets